sfdeloach/c-prog-solutions/README.md

 My humble attempt to provide solutions to the problem sets listed in the magnum opus "The C Programming Language, Second Edition" by Brian W. Kernighan and Dennis M. Ritchie.

 Absolutely no guarantees are made for the correctness or completeness of these solutions!

 Also, this project is used to familiarize myself with git and github, working on this project on different machines and using common commands to organize my work.

-### My own personal GIT cheat sheet:
+### My git cheat sheet:

 #### Git Basics